partrita/DataAnalysis-w-AI-course/README.md

 Thanks for CEU's teaching grant that allowed me pay humans and AI.

 ## Questions and suggestions

+This material is based my course at CEU in Vienna, Austria.
+I teach it from this Github repo.

 If you have questions or suggestions or interested to learn more, just [fill in this form]([https://gabors-data-analysis.com/](https://docs.google.com/forms/d/e/1FAIpQLSev0oaR2s71hvFTZjhTwCuCPL00ljYWAIjl0hoZQLTn_oG3KQ/viewform?usp=header)).